IsmaelMastronardi/Capstone2/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> Html ,Css and Javascript.
+> Html, CSS, and Javascript.

 <!-- Features -->